symfony/symfony-docs/reference/configuration/kernel.rst

 **type**: ``string`` **default**: ``$this->getProjectDir()/var/cache/$this->environment``

 This returns the absolute path of the cache directory of your Symfony project.
-It's calculated automatically based on the current :ref:`environment <configuration-environments>`.
+It is calculated automatically based on the current :ref:`environment <configuration-environments>`.
 Data might be written to this path at runtime.